What’s next for interest rates in Ireland?

 Key takeaways

-• The ECB has cut its key benchmark interest rates twice in three months
+• The ECB has cut interest rates four times this year

-• High interest rates may not be around for much longer
+• Competitive interest rates may not be around for much longer

 What is the current ECB rate?